flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 Recall the simplex method.

-At any basic feasible solution, the number of basic variables is closely related to the number of constraints.
+At any basic feasible solution, only a limited number of variables are basic, even if the LP contains an enormous number of variables.

-Even if the full LP contains an enormous number of variables, only a relatively small number of variables are basic at a given simplex iteration.

-This gives an important intuition:
+This suggests a natural idea:

-> Why should we explicitly construct millions of columns if only a small subset of them will actively participate in the current solution?
+> Why explicitly construct all columns if only a small subset is needed during the solution process?

-Column Generation uses exactly this idea.
+Column Generation follows this idea.

-Instead of solving the full LP with all columns, we:

-1. start with a small subset of columns;
-2. solve the resulting restricted LP;
+We first select a small subset of columns and solve the resulting **Restricted Master Problem (RMP)**.
+Since many columns are omitted, the RMP optimum is not necessarily optimal for the full **Master Problem (MP)**.

+The next task is therefore to determine whether an omitted column can improve the current solution.

-3. search for an omitted column with an improving reduced cost;
+For a minimization problem, this means searching for a column with negative reduced cost.
-4. add that column;
-5. repeat.

-The key difference from a naive search is that we do not inspect every omitted variable one by one.

-Instead, we formulate and solve a **pricing problem** to search the entire column space.
+Instead of checking omitted variables one by one, Column Generation solves a **Pricing Problem (PP)**, also called a **Subproblem (SP)**, to search the feasible column space and generate an improving column directly.

+If a negative reduced-cost column is found, it is added to the RMP and the RMP is solved again.

+This process is repeated until no improving column exists.

 ### 2.3 Basic Column Generation Procedure